-A fun warmup to show that Design Thinking is an iterative process, and each phase must produce actionable building blocks that get better and better over time
+A fun warmup and ideation hybrid to show that Design Thinking is an iterative process, and each phase must produce actionable building blocks that get better and better over time.

 How to facilitate:

 - Ask each participant to grab three sheets of blank paper and a pen.